 Pupusas are the national dish of El Salvador, where they were created centuries ago, for good reason – they are delicious, cheese filled masa cakes (also stuffed with meat and/or beans) that are grilled and typically served with a vinegary, spicy slaw called Curtido.

 I clipped a recipe for Pupusas from Saveur magazine years ago, intrigued by the idea of cheese stuffed corn-masa cakes.
-They reminded me of tamales, one of my favorite foods, but looked easier to make.
+They reminded me of these vegetarian tamales, one of my favorite foods, but looked easier to make.
 And this recipe from The New York Times looked interesting too.
 The problem was that I’d never actually eaten a pupusa, so if I made them at home, how could I know that my pupusas tasted how pupusas should taste?

 Fortunately, we had a couple of good resources for authentic pupusas in our little town of Bend, Oregon: here and here.
 So we set out to eat pupusas, in the name of research you understand.
 The delicate crunch of the grilled masa cake, the molten cheese spilling out – I was smitten from my first bite!